Larawiz/docs/docs/model-properties/casts.md

 :::
 ::::

-### Overriding PHPDoc on custom cast
+### Overriding PHPDoc type on custom cast

 As you may have noted, when using a custom cast, the PHPDoc for the casted property becomes `mixed`.
 You can easily override this with adding a cast type as second parameter.
 If it's `nullable`, it will be added before the type.

-The second parameter is added verbatim, so if you set even a class that doesn't exist, Larawiz won't bat an eye.
+If you're using a class as a type, check that it exists, otherwise Larawiz will panic.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "YAML" id="custom-cast-phpdoc-yaml"